ccl1616/lab-agile-planning/README.md

 I got [the course certificate](https://coursera.org/share/0cb4ada3cea88bed1c72e3a9eef8dbb7) on July 12, 2022.
 Highly recommend this course!

 ## Description
 This course includes hands-on practice through realistic scenario-based labs using GitHub and ZenHub.
 That's the reason why this repo exists.
-It is connected to my ZenHub, important implementations of Scrum were carried out on ZenHub board.
+It is connected to my ZenHub, important implementations of Agile were carried out on ZenHub board.

 There are 8 labs include in this course.
 The details are as below.
 1. create an issue template in GitHub